 How do I know that my credit card details are safe?

 At 'Sam and Mel' we have no access to members' credit card details.
-Payment is done through Paypal, one of the most reputable and secure payment gateways in the world.
-You have the choice to pay as a Paypal member or using your credit card.
-Both ways are completely secure.
+Payment is done through eWay, one of the payment gateways trusted by the major credit cards, Visa and Mastercard.
+You can also sign up using Paypal.
+Just contact us.

 What is the best age for my child to start learning with 'Sam and Mel'?

 The best age is 4-8 years old.
-We have had good results with children in their last year of kindergarten although some find the Reading activities too challenging.
-For children beyond the age of 8, the lesson content may still be valid for them, especially if they have had no prior English lessons, or if English lessons were taught by a non-native English speaker.
+However, the youngest children may have difficulty with the reading activities.
+For children beyond the age of 8, the lesson content may still be valid for them, especially if they have had no prior English lessons.
+However, they may find the presentation a bit childish.

 Why do you want learners to move their hands when they learn new words?